A long and slow awakening to the power of (almost) all kinds of music

 Until I was about 50 (in 1996), my enjoyment of music was entirely passive, since I had never had any formal musical education, never played a musical instrument, and was unimpressed by occasional tape recordings of myself singing.
 At various times I have participated enthusiastically in a wide variety of other recreations, without demonstrating much talent in any of them.
 They included Australian rules football, squash, orienteering, chess and bridge.
 Once I had concluded that the lady of my dreams had not the slightest interest in fulfilling them (some years after this should have already been obvious), I sublimated my frustrated desire by learning to fly light aircraft, eventually securing an unrestricted private pilot’s licence.
 Although flying light aircraft was a very enjoyable pastime, I quickly discovered that the expense to fun ratio was rather high, and decided to try and lower it a bit by taking up hang gliding.
 The highlight of my hang gliding career was a 3-hour flight of 80km, during the 1986 Victorian hang-gliding championship.
 At the start of this flight I had the great pleasure of sharing my first thermal briefly with a wedge-tailed eagle.
 As I circled left, this magnificent creature accompanied me, just a couple of metres off my right wing-tip.
 I would love to have enjoyed its company for a lot longer than I did, but as soon as the thermal gained strength, my companion shot upwards so rapidly that it had disappeared almost before I had time to blink.

 About the time I turned 50 I finally discovered that singing in a choir could be great fun.
 A friendly colleague (thank you, Elke) had persuaded me to join The Defence Choir, which gives two performances of carols each year before Christmas.
 Sometime after I joined it, it also started doing mid-winter performances as well.
 Stewart Skelt, Julia Mayne and Katrin Hingee, the three colleagues who served as directors of this choir while I was in it, were all excellent at getting the best out of it, while making it a real pleasure to participate.
-Unlike the Dante Musica Viva Choir, though, The Defence Choir did eventually develop proper standards for participation, which Katrin formulated as “not singing off-key, loudly, and often”.
+Unlike the Dante Musica Viva Choir, though, The Defence Choir did eventually develop proper standards for participation, which Katrin formulated as “not singing the wrong thing loudly a lot”.
 While she was prepared to tolerate violations of any two of these criteria, she threatened to give marching orders to anyone who violated all three.
 By the time she took over as director, though, I had learnt from Stewart that if a bass raised his eyebrows and squeezed his buttocks together when trying to sing notes above middle C, he could look and feel as though he were hitting them without squawking.
 I’m sure Katrin was too good a musician to be fooled by this, but she was also kind enough never to let on.